sd-ot/sd-ot/docs/source/tuto_py.rst

 It produces something like:

 .. image:: images/ex_r2.png
+   :width: 300
+   :align: center

-Here is an example with unbalanced mass tranport to illustrate the use of the `m` attribute:
+Here is an example with unbalanced mass tranport to illustrate the use of the `sdot.created_mass` symbol:

 .. code-block:: python